dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 the sheaf and the reaper, the merchant of souls.

-So, they cannot recognize him, but because they seek to so tightly control the prevalence narratives, myths and especially history, they hate this person.
+So, they cannot recognize him, but because they seek to so tightly control the prevaling narratives, myths and especially history, they hate this person.
 He is the blinding one who tells stories they cannot understand or writes truths which cannot so easily be perceived.
+Those stories slip through their minds' grasp; he is the one who slips through their cracks, all the while blinding everyone around him.
 They hate him, but they need him because he can see what they cannot -- yet a person like this can never be given power in their understanding of the world.